Battle of Britain Day: Combat

-Directly over the target, Bader's Duxford Wing arrived and attacked while the Germans were on the bomb-run.
+Bader's Duxford Wing arrived directly over the target, and attacked while the Germans were on the bomb-run.
 Thirty seconds after the release of the bombs, they hit the target area, the Battersea rail lines next to Battersea Park on the Thames south bank.
 Each Dornier's payload of twenty 110 lb bombs carved a run 500 yd long and 25 yd wide.
 Some fell on the high-density civilian housing.
 The bombs missed Clapham Junction but fell across the rail network tracks that connected it to Victoria station north of the Thames and the main line heading north east on the south side of the river.
-The damage done had cut the tracks in Battersea in several places and a viaduct had collapsed over some rails.
+The bombs cut the tracks in Battersea in several places, and a viaduct collapsed over some rails.
 Rail traffic was halted.
-Four unexploded bombs delayed repairs.
-The rail lines were only out of action for three days.
+Four unexploded bombs delayed repairs, but the rail lines were only out of action for three days.

-But within minutes, the Do 17 formation had been reduced to 15 aircraft and most of them were damaged.
+Within minutes, the Do 17 formation had been reduced to 15 aircraft, most of which were damaged.
 Six had been shot down and four were attempting to make a run for home.
 The remainder dropped their bombs and were met by a covering force of Bf 109s and landed back in France without further combat.
-LG 2 meanwhile had been and gone.
-They saw one rail station and released their bombs and returned home.
-They saw only one British fighter, No. 46 Squadron's Pilot Officer Gunning who reported the make up of the formation.
-Park had decided to ignore their raid.
+Meanwhile, Park decided to ignore the raid by LG 2.
+LG 2 saw one rail station, released their bombs, and returned home, seeing only one British fighter, No. 46 Squadron's Pilot Officer Gunning, who reported the make up of the formation.

-Overall the attackers lost six bombers and 12 Bf 109s, some 12.5% of its strength.
+Overall, the attackers lost six bombers and 12 Bf 109s, some 12.5% of its strength.
 However, the British claimed 81 aircraft, 26 by the Duxford Wing.
 Zehbe's Dornier alone was claimed nine times.
-Among the German casualties that day was Rolf Heitsch and his flame throwing Dornier; the device had not been tested at high altitude and when used, squirted black oil over Holmes' windshield and attracted the attention of British fighters.
+Among the German casualties that day was Rolf Heitsch and his flame-throwing Dornier: the device had not been tested at high altitude and, when used, squirted black oil over Holmes' windshield and attracted the attention of British fighters.
 Park would not have been pleased that despite being stripped of protection the small force of bombers lost only a quarter of its strength while surrounded by 100 fighters.
 Still, the operation had been a victory.
-Fighter Command lost 13 fighters, eight were claimed by JG 52.
+Fighter Command lost 13 fighters; eight were claimed by JG 52.